natethegreate/hent-AI/README.md

 * [1.6.3](): Added ESRGAN for video decensoring, DCP not required for this.
 Further support for non-unicode filenames.

 * [1.6.5](): Added adaptive mosaic granularity checking via GMP by rekaXua.
 Added colab file for free cloud-based ESRGAN video decensoring.

+* [1.6.7](): Changed ESRGAN processs to run in 2 phases: ESRGAN resize, then mask detection.
+Slower but more memory forgiving.
+Added mask blurring for less seams on ESRGAN.
+For non-ESRGAN, added custom dilation to expand masks.
+Removed option for jpg, it will be used automatically.
+Improved file cleaning.

 ## Installation directions